Skip to Main Content

 Budget & Incentive Management

-Deep knowledge of the J-LOC Subsidy Program (up to 50% — one of the world's highest film incentives), plus regional location incentives, making sure your budget maximizes each ready support mechanism.
+They know the J-LOC Subsidy Program inside out, worth up to 50% and one of the world's highest film incentives.
+They also track regional location grants, so your budget draws on every support scheme on offer.

 03.